vitar/clrf/src/en/practice/p05-individual-vision.md

 ____________________________________________________________
 ____________________________________________________________

-### 3. What is most important for me in a relationship?
+### 3. What is most important to me in a relationship?

 ____________________________________________________________
 ____________________________________________________________